lierdakil/mdcheck-ng/README.md

 titbits, namely ionice and renice, from checkarray, and packages this all as a Rust flake.

-No NixOS configuration in the flake at the time of writing, because I was being lazy.
-PRs welcome.

 ## Why would I want this?

 If you're running mdraid arrays on Linux and they're not periodically scrubbed,